A partnership between the local Epilepsy Foundations in California

 1. Prescribed FDA-approved medications are administered to the student with epilepsy

 2. Students have a seizure action plan in their file and that the action plan is properly distributed to any school personnel responsible for the supervision of the students

 3. School personnel and students to be trained in seizure recognition and response using the Epilepsy Foundation training materials.

-Your voice will continue to be needed – stay informed and updated on next steps.
+Stay informed and updated on next steps.
 Please sign-up to join us as an advocate.

 To learn more about Seizure Safe Schools Act, please visit leginfo.ca.gov.

 Your voice is urgently needed.
 Complete the online form below (or click here) to submit your letter of support.